afaulconbridge/PyAChemKit/doc/src/README.rst

 Copyright
 =========

 This project is licensed under a modified-BSD license.
-See COPYRIGHT file for details.
+See the fie ``COPYRIGHT`` for details.